I don't have my refund

-- Wait at least 21 days after e-filing and six weeks after mailing a return to contact the IRS by phone.
+- Wait at least 21 days after electronically filing and six weeks after mailing your return to contact the IRS by phone.

 See Locating a Refund for more details.

-Once you know your official status, you can narrow down what might have happened.
+Once you know the status of your refund, you can narrow down what might have happened.

-Once it determines the check was lost or stolen, the IRS will let you know how to proceed.
+Once the IRS determines the check was lost or stolen, it will let you know how to proceed.

 Was your refund supposed to go directly to your bank account?